dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/04-Active-Directory/05-Reset-Active-Directory-User-Password-Using-ADUC-ADAC-and-PowerShell.md

 $password = Read-Host -AsSecureString "Enter new password"
 ```

+This command promps for a password

 <img width="750" height="276" alt="17" src="https://github.com/user-attachments/assets/cd02dcdb-054f-4b94-ada7-505a18950e4b" />

 Note: **the AsSecureString does not display the password you type in plain text**

+### Reset Password